emdonahue/prov/README.md

 init  - Creates a new Makefile in the current directory.
-Use before other commands that attempt to modify the Makefile. less  - Opens the Makefile in less. make  - Runs the nearest ancestor Makefile. mv SOURCE...
+Use before other commands that attempt to modify the Makefile. less  - Opens the Makefile in less. make  - Runs the nearest ancestor Makefile. merge TARGET [PATTERN...] - Converts the existing rule for TARGET into a generic recipe and adds PATTERN as a parallel target to be built using the same instructions.
+By default, > TARGET will be replaced with $@ and substrings of TARGET separated by - will be replaced with code to extract the relevant portion from each PATTERN including TARGET.
+Each PATTERN & TARGET should be of the form a-b-c... where each component is one argument needed to define the recipe. mv SOURCE...
 DEST - Moves a file with mv and updates the Makefile accordingly. rm TARGET - Unsets the recipe for building TARGET from the Makefile and deletes the corresponding file. set TARGET [DEPENDENCY...] - Creates a new recipe for TARGET using DEPENDENCY and a recipe from stdin.